8th annual Prom to Remember treats cancer patients to extravagant prom night

 FORT LAUDERDALE, FLA.
 (WSVN) - Multiple teens fighting several forms of cancer were able to enjoy an extravagant prom night, Friday.

-It was a night to remember for a group of students, ages 12 to 19, who are fighting the battle of their lives.
+For a group of students, ages 12 to 19, who are fighting the battle of their lives, A Prom to Remember made for a night to remember.
 Many of them couldn’t make it to their own proms, so instead, the dance floor was brought to them.

 Before the night got started on Friday, everyone had to get ready with hair and makeup.